Hamworthy

-Hamworthy is a village, parish, peninsula and suburb of Poole in Dorset, England.
+Hamworthy is a suburb of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
 It is sited on a peninsula of approximately 3 km2 that is bordered by the town of Upton to the north, Poole Harbour to the south, Lytchett Bay to the west and Holes Bay to the east.
 Poole Bridge, the southern terminus of the A350 road, connects the suburb with the town centre.
 Hamworthy is the location of the Port of Poole ferry passenger terminal and cargo handling operations.

 Hamworthy had two local councillors in Poole Borough Council, one for Hamworthy East, and one for Hamworthy West.
 In Hamworthy there are six main areas, Rockley Park (where Royal Marines Poole and Holiday Park are), Turlin Moor Estate, Lower Hamworthy (where Poole Docks are), Cobbs Quay/Harbourside (Which looks out over Holes Bay), Lake Side (where the Metalbox Factory is located) and Central Hamworthy (Location of the Main Road, Co-Op and Church area).

-Hamworthy has a railway station, with a twice hourly South Western Railway service to London Waterloo on the South West Main Line.
+Hamworthy has a railway station (opened in 1847 as Poole Junction, until renamed in 1872), with a twice hourly South Western Railway service to London Waterloo on the South West Main Line.

 History

-The Roman Emperor, Vespasian, brought the Second Augustan Legion to the harbour in 43 AD and founded Hamworthy.
+Vespasian, a Roman general, later Roman Emperor, brought the Second Augustan Legion to the harbour in 43 AD and founded Hamworthy.
 The Romans continued to use the harbour throughout the occupation.
-Hamworthy was the site of an Iron Age settlement before it was taken over by the Romans in the 1st century and named Moriconium.
-The Romans made use of Poole Harbour, and built a road from Hamworthy to Badbury Rings.
+Hamworthy was the site of an Iron Age settlement before it was taken over by the Romans in the 1st century.

+The Roman name of the settlement at Hamworthy is unknown.
+In 1948 Harry Percy Smith identified Hamworthy as the place name MORIONIO from the seventh century manuscript known as the Ravenna Cosmography and that it should be MORICONIVM in correct Latin.
+He claimed his source for this was Charles Warne’s book Ancient Dorset, but Charles Warne identified MORIONIO with Wareham.

+In 2020 Keith Fitzpatrick-Matthews identified the MORIONIO of the Ravenna Cosmography with Charterhouse in Somerset.
+He suggested that Hamworthy was the name recorded as NOUIOMAGO in the Ravenna Cosmography which he regards as a separate place and not a duplicate entry for the name of Chichester.
+Noviomagus would mean the new market in Latin and is a common name.
+Fitzpatrick-Matthews points out that there are at least 23 places with this name in Gaul.

+The Romans made use of Poole Harbour, and built a road from Hamworthy which supplied a fortress at Lake Farm, Ashington and a settlement at Vindocladia (Bradbury Rings).

 The closure of Poole Power Station in the early 1990s and of other industrial sites close to the bridge has provided an area for regeneration.
 This included a second bridge crossing, and major house building.
 The Twin Sails Bridge, opened in March 2012 runs alongside the old lifting bridge.